 Aloe vera gel

 It’s useful both for various skin conditions (acne and eczema) as well as acne scars and even stretch marks (although it’s most effective when eaten).

 Eucalyptus essential oil

-I’ve neglected this oil for quite a long time, but I figured it would do great in this manly DIY aftershave balm recipe.
+I’ve neglected this oil for quite a long time, but I figured it would do great in this manly balm recipe.
 Eucalyptus oil is anti-inflammatory, disinfectant, antiseptic, and antibacterial among other things.

 It’s very effective when it comes to healing small wounds, cuts, acne, and skin infections.
-All of these makes it an excellent addition to the recipe.
+All of these make it an excellent addition to the recipe.